 This is one of the earliest pans produced by the company, dating back to 1906.

 If it is in excellent condition, it can have a market value of thousands of dollars, and you will find buyers and collectors flocking to take this piece off your hands.

 Iron Mountain Skillets

-Another type of cast iron skillet pans produced by the Griswold Manufacturing Company is the Iron Mountain skillets.
+Another type of cast iron skillet pan produced by the Griswold Manufacturing Company is the Iron Mountain skillets.

 They are loved because they are great for cooking, and many are favorite cookware pieces.

-Made in the 1940s, the Iron Mountain skillets have a very distinctive handle, which makes them easy to identity.
+Made in the 1940s, the Iron Mountain skillets have a very distinctive handle, which makes them easy to identify.

 They also have a pan number on the bottom, a heat ring, and a product number (4 digits) at the bottom.

-These pans were also made by the Griswold Manufacturing Company, but they made during 1890 and 1915.
+These pans were also made by the Griswold Manufacturing Company, but they made between 1890 and 1915.